-In 8 years of brokering I have arranged financing for many homes where a realtor was not involved.
-I can tell you that these deals are always more complicated, more time consuming, more intense and more frustrating for the buyers than when a realtor is involved.
+In over 10 years of brokering I have arranged financing for many homes where a realtor was not involved.
+I can tell you that these deals are always more complicated, more time consuming, more intense, and more frustrating for the buyers than when a realtor is involved.

 Realtors know a lot about buying real estate.
 They know: